TommyShelbyOBE03/VR_Assignment1_SparshSalodkar_IMT2022113/README.md

     python3 coin_detection_segmentation.py

-For the panorama stitching part run the panorama_creation.py script ( Make sure that the images selected are placed in the "panoImages" folder in the main directory), The results will get saved in a directory called "stitching_output" that'll be created along the way.
+For the panorama stitching part run the panorama_creation.py script ( Make sure that the images selected are placed in the "panoImage" folder in the main directory), The results will get saved in a directory called "stitching_output" that'll be created along the way.
 If not enough keypoints are found, the stitched image does not get created.

     python3 panorama_creation.py